A mouthwash can be used when your dentist has advised you to use it, or just when you like to use it yourself. But do they work?

 Swan antiseptic mouth rinse has few choices, as they only produce an antiseptic version that contains alcohol and does not have fluoride, but is proven to be effective by the ADA.

-There are many other types of mouthwash from smaller brands that have been approved by the ADA.
-For a full list click here.
+There are many types of mouthwash from other brands that can be used, although not all have been approved by the FDA.
+This means they have either not been tested or do not work.
+For a full list of mouthwashes approved by the ADA click here.

 How To Use Mouthwashes?